.png)

 My own personal steps to creating something that users love.

-Based on client consultation, user research, and competitive analysis, I focus on what the market is and isn’t offering.
+Based on client consultation, user research, and competitive analysis, I focus on what the market is offering.
 Who are the users and why might they not be fully satisfied by what they currently turn to and how do they want that gap to be filled?
 I take down key words, what works, and direction ideas.

 While you were falling in love with my work and experience, you just missed me!
 Look below to see what I'm up to and where you can find me (I'm probably stuck in a Costco line...)